Quantum Variational Activation Functions Empower Kolmogorov-Arnold Networks: Results

 \subsection{Numerical Results}

 In this section, we assess the versatility and effectiveness of QKANs by simulating various tasks, including regression, classification, and generative modeling.
-Overall, our experiments demonstrate that QKAN consistently outperforms classical KAN and MLP baselines across tasks.
-In regression benchmarks, QKAN achieves up to an order-of-magnitude reduction in approximation error with significantly fewer parameters.
-For classification tasks, QKANs and HQKANs consistently surpass classical KANs and MLP baselines in both top-1 and top-5 accuracy, while HQKANs achieves this with substantially fewer parameters.
-In generative modeling, HQKAN integrated into GPT-2 obtains lower perplexity and reduced training time and computational resources compared to MLP counterparts.
-These results establish QKAN as a scalable and hardware-efficient alternative to classical architectures, with strong potential for near-term and large-scale quantum-classical hybrid applications.
-Unless otherwise specified, the following results are obtained on a personally available NVIDIA RTX 4090 GPU.
-Detailed setups for each task are provided in the \cref{sec:met}.
+Overall, our experiments demonstrate that QKAN matches or improves upon classical KAN and MLP baselines in most evaluated settings.
+In regression benchmarks, QKAN achieves up to an order-of-magnitude reduction in approximation error with fewer parameters in the main comparisons.
+For classification tasks, QKANs and HQKANs provide comparable or better top-1 and top-5 accuracy under fixed backbones, while HQKANs achieve this with substantially fewer parameters.
+In generative modeling, HQKAN integrated into GPT-2 obtains lower perplexity and reduced training time and computational resources compared to the corresponding MLP replacement.
+These results establish QKAN as a scalable and computationally efficient quantum-inspired alternative to classical architectures, with a direct but optional pathway to quantum-hardware inference; the real-device inference validation is reported in \cref{sec:sup_real_device}.
+Unless otherwise specified, the following results are obtained on a single NVIDIA RTX 4090 GPU, with software and system details summarized in \cref{sec:sup_system_info}.
+The experiments conducted in the main context do not employ GPU-optimized techniques.
+Prior to the revision of the paper, we utilized a pure PyTorch~\citep{Ansel_PyTorch_2_Faster_2024} implementation during our initial development phase.
+Detailed setups for each task are provided in \cref{sec:met}.
+For regression experiments, reported metrics are mean $\pm$ standard deviation over 5 random seeds unless specified; other task-specific protocols are described below and in \cref{sec:met}.

 We begin with a regression task focused on function fitting.
 Previous studies have demonstrated that KANs outperform MLPs in various regression problems, including multivariate function fitting and solving partial differential equations (PDEs) \citep{liu2024kan, liu2024kan20kolmogorovarnoldnetworks}.
 In particular, KANs have shown strong performance in symbolic expression recovery \citep{yu2024kanmlpfairercomparison, liu2024kan20kolmogorovarnoldnetworks}.
 To investigate the robustness of QKAN and its potential for real-world applications, we prepare a regression dataset with added noise in both training and testing labels.